The Dreaming (American band): Biography

 In promotion of the album, the band embarked on a three-month headlining tour in early 2008 that took them across the United States.
 They would then follow up with a co-headlining tour with Flaw in late 2008, and a co-headlining tour with Trust Company in early 2009.
 Jinxx would leave the group in mid-2009 and later join Black Veil Brides.
 He was replaced by former American Headcharge-guitarist Nick Quijano in 2011.
 Bassist Martin Kelly from Living Dead Lights and guitarist Rich Jazmin were added to the roster in Fall of 2011.
 The second album Puppet was released on November 1, 2011, on EAR/EMI records with the first single "Every Trace" scoring early radio adds weeks before the actual radio add date.

 Since the beginning of 2013, The Dreaming began working on their third album entitled Rise Again.
 In late 2014, The Dreaming announced the release date for the new album via their Facebook page as February 10, 2015.
 It was distributed by Metropolis Records.
 The first single track from the album entitled "Alone" was released via the internet in November 2014.
 The song can be downloaded via Metropolis Records website, iTunes and Spotify.
 The second single track of the album entitled "Still Believe" was first played on February 8, 2015, on KROQ-FM.

 Walter Flakus, a backing vocalist and keyboard player for Stabbing Westward, joined The Dreaming on a permanent basis in 2014.
 The Dreaming was scheduled to tour the west coast along with Die So Fluid between March 4, 2015, and March 14, 2015.
 According to the band's Facebook page, The Dreaming would continue to tour during a four-week nationwide stint throughout the month of June in 2015.
 A remix album, From the Ashes, was released on June 23, 2017.

-A public post on Johnny Haro's Facebook page dated August 17, 2018, states that The Dreaming is done.
-However, The Dreaming's Facebook page has not confirmed this.
-Nonetheless, in an interview in October 2018 Christopher Hall indicates that, after a Stabbing Westward reunion tour, the current idea of making a new record featuring guitarist Mark Eliopulos would essentially be turning The Dreaming into Stabbing Westward, which may thus turn out to be the way forward.
+In early 2018, The Dreaming announced that they were working to finish a new album for 2018.
+However, a public post on Johnny Haro's Facebook page dated August 17, 2018, stated that The Dreaming is done.
+In an interview in October 2018 Hall indicated that, after a Stabbing Westward reunion tour, the current idea of making a new record featuring guitarist Mark Eliopulos would essentially be turning The Dreaming into Stabbing Westward, which may thus turn out to be the way forward.
+Although there was never any official statement on the end of The Dreaming, the fourth studio album never materialized, and the principal members of the band went on to tour and release new material as Stabbing Westward, effectively ending The Dreaming.